Shilajit: “The Destroyer of Weakness”

 In the medieval era, shilajit was even thought to bestow its user with magical properties when combined with certain herbs and metals.
 But what is perhaps most fascinating about shilajit is that it is still unknown whether it is of biological or geological composition, as it contains both vitamins, minerals, and amino acids.
 Maybe there is some truth to the ancient Indian myths of the Devas and Asuras describing shilajit as a substance born from the friction between celestial bodies.

 Another myth explains King Chandra Varma traveled to the Himalayas in search of a remedy to his poor health.
-When he reached the top of the mountain, he was gifted shilajit by the God Shiva, a magical cure for all his ills rewarded for his just and fair rule over India.
+When he reached the top of the mountain, he was gifted shilajit by the God Shiva, a magical potion for all his ills rewarded for his just and fair rule over India.
 We’ve cut out some of the hassle (like climbing a mountain and meeting Shiva) to bring the ancient miracle of shilajit to you.

 Think about this: Shilajit takes millions of years to develop on the summits of the most remote mountains on earth.
 It is a substance formerly granted only to those men intrepid, brave, or foolish enough to climb in search of it.
 Whether on or off the mountain, men have sought and obtained this exotic panacea under the most strenuous and dangerous of conditions.